proofrock/ws4sqlite/documentation/tutorial.md

 The last capability we'll cover is using parameters, either in a statement (e.g. an `INSERT`) or in a query.
 They are specified using named placeholders, like the following.

 > ℹ️ The actual syntax for named parameters may be different for SQLite and DuckDB. `ws4sql` uses the "native" syntax of the database.
-Here SQLite's syntax is used.
+Here SQLite's syntax is used; DuckDB wants `$something` instead of `:something`.

 ```json
 {